 VPIP – Voluntary Put Money In Pot – Determine if a player is passive or aggressive.
 If you have a weak hand, use that to determine your range.
 VPIP and PFR both measure the looseness of the player’s hand and his pre-flop aggression.
 VPIP and PFR are important for understanding how to analyze your opponent’s hand range.
 With these two variables, you can determine whether your hand has the edge and which strategy to choose.

 One of the most effective ways to detect the bluff of your opponents is to pay attention to their body language and the way they arrange their chips.
 These are tells that can help you classify your opponents before the game begins.
 For example, if a player is always checking up on his opponent, it may indicate he is nervous or excited.
 If your opponent constantly raises their hands, he is probably bluffing, so you should be on your guard.

-Poker tells can vary depending on the game type.
+Poker tells can vary depending on the game type, so check my top casinos.
 When you play Hold’em poker, nine to ten players sit at a table.
 Generally, nine to ten players are present in a full table.
 Poker tells can be both subtle and visible.
 Learning about these tells will help you improve your game.
 But remember, they will be very useful in online poker games as well.
 If you want to win at poker, you need to understand how to detect them.